xtendui/xtendui/src/gatsby/markdown/hidden/tests/slider.md

   </demoinline>
 </demo>

+Test position.

-Test position and deactivation on resize.
+Test deactivation on resize.

+Test on deactivation should not have xt-grab and xt-jump.

-Test in overflow-auto-false wrap disabled when not overflowing.
+Test in wrap disabled on second demo.

 <demo>
   <demoinline src="demos/components/slider/overflow-auto">